arcus-azure/arcus.testing/docs/preview/02-Features/assertion.md

 {
     // Adds one ore more local names of XML nodes that should be excluded from the XML comparison. options.IgnoreNode("local-node-name");

+    // Sets the type of order which should be used when comparing XML attributes.
+    // REMARK: only the order of XML attributes can be set, XML elements are still compared by their contents.
+    // Default: Ignore.
+    options.Order = AssertXmlOrder.Include;

+    // Sets the maximum characters of the expected and actual inputs should be written to the test output.
+    // Default: 500 characters.
+    options.MaxInputCharacters = 1000;
 });
 ```